glouppe/info8006-introduction-to-ai/lecture9.md

 ## Convergence

-- Notice that the TD update involves only the observed successor $s'$, whereas the actual Bellman equations for a fixed policy involves all possible next states.
+- Notice that the TD-update involves only the observed successor $s'$, whereas the actual Bellman equations for a fixed policy involves all possible next states.
 Nevertheless, the *average* value of $V^\pi(s)$ will converge to the correct value.
 - If we change $\alpha$ from a fixed parameter to a function that decreases as the number of times a state has been visited increases, then $V^\pi(s)$  will itself converge to the correct value.

 ---